uo294319/MoneyTrackerGUI/doc/dev.md

 3. Dialogs
    1. Use JOptionPane for confirmation on "delete entry" and "delete all" options.
+   2. Use predefined dialogs
-   2. Use file chooser for importing and exporting csv.
+      - Use file chooser for importing and exporting csv.
+      - Use color chooser in "CustomView" window.
    3. Mod. entry button opens a custom dialog (allows only one entry).